Trauma-Informed Design & Research Training

 Stress or distress does show up in research or co-design sessions.
 When teams aren’t equipped to handle these moments, it can lead to loss of trust, ethical risk, disengagement, and unnecessary emotional strain on staff.

-What teams recieve
+What teams receive

 Teams finish with practical tools they can apply the next day.